siegeon/magic.lambda.crypto/README.md

 be thrown during the verify stage.
 Something you can verify yourself by uncommenting the above **[set-value]** invocation.
 Throwing an exception is a conscious choice, due to the potential security breaches an error in your code might have, creating a false positive if you erronously invert an **[if]** statement.
-Even though this is technically _"using exceptions for control flow"_, it has been an explicit and conscious design choice as the library was created, to avoid false positives during the verification process of a signature.
+Even though this is technically _"using exceptions for control flow"_, it has been a conscious design choice as the library was created, to avoid false positives during the verification process of a signature.

 Notice, if you want the signature back as raw bytes, you can supply a **[raw]** argument, and set its value to boolean true, at which point the returned signature will be returned as a raw `byte[]`.
 This might be useful, if you for instance need to persist the signature to disc, as a binary file, etc.
+If you don't provide a raw argument, the returned value will be a base64 encoded byte array.

 ### Encrypting and decrypting a message